defencedigital/moduk-service-manual/src/iterations/index.md

 ---
 layout: "layouts/landing.njk"
-title:  "Versions"
+title:  "Interations"
 ---

-# Version history
+# Iterations

-## Version 5 {.govuk-heading-m}
+Check how the Defence Service Manual has changed.
+This includes new content and improvements in response to user research and feedback.

-This is the current version of the prototype.
+## January 2023 {.govuk-heading-m}

 {% set htmlOutput %}
   <ul class="govuk-list govuk-list--bullet">